abinit/abinit/doc/tutorial/eph4mob.md

 (useful for convergence studies), but it requires more computational time.

 You can run again the previous input files, by densifying the different meshes.
+Note that for the densest grids, you might have to use a supercomputer.
 You should obtain something like this, for T = 300 K:

 ![](eph4mob_assets/teph4mob_conv.png)